 “Yes, Grace.
 We are,” I replied, and started the car.

 We drive in silence to the mall and park.
 Grace leaps out of the car before me and I wind up just following Grace through the mall like a puppy.
 She doesn’t wait for me; she doesn’t look back to see if I am still behind her.
-My mind is pretty well preoccupied with the events of the day: the discovery, the research, the well-thought out conversation that was a bust, and now I’m just following this person, who I am not sure I know, through the mall.
+My mind is pretty well preoccupied with the events of the day: the discovery, the research, the well-thought out conversation I had planned, her reaction in the car, and now I’m just following this person, who I am not sure I know, through the mall.
 And I’m sad.
 She finds shoes which is the only time she communicates with me, and then she takes the purchase and leaves the store before I have put up my wallet.
 I wind up trailing her again in the mall.
-I wonder if people even know we are together.
+I wondered if people even knew we were together.
 I feel used.
 I’ve reflected on this day several times.
-If I had to do this one over again, I’d stop in the mall and tell her she needed to treat me with respect and that meant walking with me or we could leave.
+If I had to do this one over again, I’d stop in the mall and tell her she needed to treat me with respect and that meant walking with me, or we could leave.

 But only when I was alone.

-I can't adequately explain the depths of sadness that a parent feels when they discover this in and on thier child, and the painful, lonely thinking that goes behind this behavior in the minds of the kids who do it.
+I can't adequately explain the depths of sadness that a parent feels when they discover this in and on their child, and the painful, lonely thinking that goes behind this behavior in the minds of the kids who do it.
 It is unimaginable.
 And it was in my home.

 I felt so alone.